 The 'Date from Serial Number Lookup' below will supply you with a single year answer.
 This year is the most probable year for your serial number given all the information available.

-From 1914 through to the mid 1950s Helvetia's watch production was pretty stable at about 40,000 to 45,000 watches a year, towards the higher end during WWI and dropping in the 20s and 30s.
+From 1914 through to the late 1940s Helvetia's watch production was pretty stable at about 40,000 to 60,000 watches a year, towards the higher end during WWI and dropping in the 20s and 30s.
 There were also several patents by Helvetia published at this time as well as many precious metal cases with hallmarks.
 This all means that I am quite confident about dates up to this time and the date given will probably be correct to within a year or so.

-In the late 1950s and 60s production rose rapidly, probably to well over 100,000 a year by the late 50s before dropping somewhat in the 1960s.
+In the late 1940s and 50s production rose rapidly, probably to about 90,000 a year by the late 50s before dropping somewhat in the 1960s.
 Pinning down a date becomes more difficult following this increase and there is also less evidence of year of manufacture around.
 If the result of your lookup is in the late 50s or 60s the year will probably be not quite as accurate and I would allow a couple of years either side.